 Adult Weights: Wild male black bears of breeding age usually weigh between 125 and 500 pounds, depending upon age, season, and food.
 Very well fed bears can be heavier.
-The record is 880 pounds in Craven County, North Carolina, and a close second from northeastern Minnesota weighed 876 pounds on September 5, 1994.
+The heaviest bear was claimed be a male shot in 1972 in New Brunswick that weighed 902 pounds after it had been dressed, estimated to be over 1,000 pounds in life.
 Wild females usually weigh between 90 and 300 pounds with the heaviest known female weighing 520 pounds in northeastern Minnesota on August 30, 1993.
 Black bears in captivity may exceed these records.

 Adult Length: 50 to 80 inches long, nose to tail, with males being larger than females.

 Mating Season: Usually from late May to early July.
 In the eastern deciduous forest, mating season can extend into August.

 Birth: January or early February.

 Number of Cubs: The number of cubs in a litter is usually 2 in the western United States and 3 in the eastern United States.
 First litters are often only 1 or 2.
 Litters of 6 have been reported in several eastern states.

 Birth Weight: Cubs weigh 1/2 to 1 pound at birth.

 Fall Weight of Cubs: By their first fall, cubs may weigh as little as 15 pounds or more than 165 pounds, depending on food supply.